ameeetgaikwad/Decentralized-Escrow-Application/readme.md

 # Decentralized Escrow Application

-This is a decentralized escros applicatoin, which facilitates the buying and selling of items with the help of an arbiter.
+This is a decentralized escrow applicatoin, which facilitates the buying and selling of items with the help of an arbiter.
 Here you need three addresses:
 1. Beneficiary
 2. Depositer
 3. Arbiter